Accessible Facilities and Services

 Visitors enjoy a sunrise at Black Brook Picnic Area © Parks Canada

-Visitors are welcome to use the accessible washrooms in Cape Breton Highlands National Park's campgrounds.
+Visitors are welcome to use the accessible washrooms in Cape Breton Highlands National Park's campgrounds and visitor centres.

 Picnic and Day Use Areas